Land Management Program

 Hawkesbury Nepean River and associated floodplain features

 There are a number of Bushcare/Landcare or vegetation restoration groups working along the Hawkesbury aiming to restore or regenerate vegetation.
-However there are inherent problems in that they are weed infested, and the weeds are difficult to control due to the mobility of seed stock etc.
+However there are inherent problems in that they are weed infested, and the weeds are difficult to control due to the mobility of seed stock, and excess nutrient which favours weed growth.

 Hawkesbury sandstone and associated ecosystems